10DLC outbound SMS registration tips

 - Opt-out language.
 For example, "To stop receiving messages, reply STOP."

-*"Your order from [insert brand name] is on its way.
-Your product order number is PON-1234567.
+Delivery message example: *"Your order from [insert brand name] is on its way.
+Your order number is N-1234567.
 Reply STOP to opt-out."

 Opt-in disclosures